FAQs for Homepairs

 FAQs For Homepairs

 You must be over 18, be legally allowed to work in the US, have medical insurance, at least 1 year of childcare experience and, of course, love to be around kids.
 A driver’s license isn’t mandatory but most families would expect it!
-Families are looking for responsible, educated and experienced caregivers for their children.
+Families are looking for responsible, educated and experienced caregivers – but also role models that offer more beside the ‘basics’.

-Does it cost anything for me to match?
+Does it cost anything for me to become a homepair?

 No – it’s free to register, setup your profile and get booked by families on Homepaired!
-Families also pay for your background checks and will usually cover your travel costs to the family home.
+Families also pay for your background checks and will usually cover all of your travel costs to and from the family home.

 Do I need to be enrolled in college?

-It’s not a requirement, but most homepairs will be current students or recent college graduates.
+No – most homepairs will be current students or recent college graduates but it’s not a requirement.
 Homepaired is a great option for those who are transitioning after college, taking a gap year or are looking for summer or seasonal work.

 How much will I be paid?